andrewchart/wedding-photo-app/README.md

 * Support for image CDN to deliver resolution/quality-optimised images
 * Transcoded video assets for streaming on mobile connections
 * Original uploads are all stored in a storage bucket with no loss of quality

+**Download a subset of photos and videos after the event**
+* The owner of the photos can create fields by which to filter the photos and videos
+* Includes the ability to filter by person using facial recognition
+* Users create a filtered selection and click a button to download all photos as a single zip file

 For more details, see the [Technical Features](#technical-features) section.